wp-blocks/cf7-antispam/readme.txt

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 * Reporting a bug
-* Discussing the current state of the code
+* Testing the plugin with different user agent and report fingerprinting failures
-* Submitting a fix
+* Discussing the current state, features, improvements
-* Proposing new features
+* Submitting a fix or a new feature

 We use github to host code, to track issues and feature requests, as well as accept pull requests.
 By contributing, you agree that your contributions will be licensed under its GPLv2 License.